 Every year in Fall Apple launches a new iPhone series.
 Last year it was the iPhone 12 series and this year we have seen the launch of the iPhone 13 series.
 But the current tech industry is shaken up a bit due to the ongoing processor or chip shortage going on around the globe.
 The demand for microprocessors in recent times has grown immensely and the supply is not able to catch up to it.
 But Apple does not want to have any delays in the launch of the iPhone 13 series.
 A15 Bionic chip powers the entire iPhone 13 lineup of smartphones.
-In addition, the A15 chip also powers the new iPad mini tablet that makes the iPad mini just as powerful as it is portable.
+In addition, the A15 chip also powers the new iPad mini tablet which makes the iPad mini just as powerful as it is portable.
 The A15 chip comes with two times larger system cache and a new image signal processor.
 It also has a secure enclave, a new display engine, a new Video Encoder/Decoder, and better compression.

 - Leak: iPhone 14 first look reveals a notch-less design.